anmaped/rtmlib/doc/task_helpers.md

-# RTEMLib Task Helpers
+# RTMLib Task Helpers

 ## Creating tasks

-RTEMLib contains helpers to aid the creation of tasks. __task is the type of the task descriptor.
+RTMLib contains helpers to aid the creation of tasks. __task is the type of the task descriptor.

 ```__task``` should be used to initialize task helpers as follows: